Dommin: Departure from Roadrunner Records, Rise, and Rare (2012–2015)

 Other songs released include cover songs of "Save A Prayer" by Duran Duran, "Love You To Death" by Type O Negative and "Cola" by Lana Del Rey.

-Rare (2016)

-Following the release of Rise, Dommin released Rare on September 13, 2016.
-The album is a collection of b-sides and rarities.
-Rare was originally a special item available during the Pledge Music Campaign.
-The original version of Rare included 14 tracks as part of the pledge music campaign.
-The public release only included 10 tracks.
+Following the release of Rise, Dommin released Rare on September 13, 2016, a collection of b-sides and unreleased or previously unavailable tracks.
+Originally a special item available during a Pledge Music campaign with 14 tracks, Rare was then released publicly with 10 of the 14 tracks retained.